NelloKudo/osu-winello/README.md

 - Use **-40/35ms** offset to make up for Wine quirks (or -25 if you're using audio compatibility mode)

 # Features:
-- Comes with **updatable patched** [Proton-osu](https://github.com/whrvt/umubuilder) binaries with the latest osu! patches for low-latency audio, better performance, alt-tab behavior, crashes fixes and more.
+- Comes with **updatable patched** [wine-osu](https://github.com/NelloKudo/WineBuilder/releases) binaries with the latest osu! patches for low-latency audio, better performance, alt-tab behavior, crashes fixes and more.
-- Uses [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) to run Proton-osu on Steam's runtime, providing great performance on every system.
+- Uses [yawl](https://github.com/whrvt/yawl) to run wine-osu in Steam's runtime, providing great performance on every system without needing to download dependencies.
 - Provides [osu-handler](https://aur.archlinux.org/packages/osu-handler) for importing maps and skins, Discord RPC with [rpc-bridge](https://github.com/EnderIce2/rpc-bridge) and support for native file managers!
 - Supports the latest [tosu](https://github.com/KotRikD/tosu) and legacy [gosumemory](https://github.com/l3lackShark/gosumemory) for streaming etc. with automatic install!
 (Check [flags](#flags)!)
-- Installs osu! on either default or custom path (using GUI), also working for already existing osu! installations from Windows!
+- Installs osu! on either default or custom path (using the zenity GUI), also working for already existing osu! installations from Windows!
 - Skips the pain of downloading Wineprefix thanks to [my fork](https://gitlab.com/NelloKudo/osu-winello-prefix) of [osu-wineprefix](https://gitlab.com/osu-wine/osu-wineprefix)
-- Support for Windows fonts pre-installed in Proton (JP fonts, special characters etc.)
+- Support for Windows fonts pre-installed in Wine (JP fonts, special characters etc.)

 # Troubleshooting